 Locations & Seating

-The spacious airport has a lot of seating areas, both pre- and inside Security, though most seats and benches are equipped with armrests.
+The spacious airport has a lot of seating areas, both landside and airside, though most seats and benches are equipped with armrests.
 If you do find an armrest-free bench, go for it!
-At night, you should have no problem finding an empty gate or corner for some privacy, particularly if you’re willing to sleep on the floor.
+You should have no problem finding an empty gate or corner for privacy at night, particularly if you’re willing to sleep on the floor.
 Much of the floor is carpeted, but an extra layer can provide added cushion.
 In each of the three concourses, the upper levels have little foot traffic and may even have a few armrest-free benches.

 Here are a few sleep spots that travellers have reported:

-- In Concourse A, you will also find 8 recliner-like massage chairs near the end of the concourse in the center.
-On the 3rd floor (mezzanine), across from the entrance to the lounges, there are some resting chairs and a variety of full flat twin bed style mini beds!
+- In Concourse A, you will also find eight recliner-like massage chairs near the end of the concourse in the center.
+On the 3rd floor (North side, mezzanine), across from the entrance to the lounges, there are some resting chairs and a variety of full flat twin bed style mini beds!

-- In Concourse C, near Gates C26-28, there are some curved couches that you may be able to spread out on, but one reader tells us they are as hard as rock.
+- In Concourse C, near Gates C55 and up, there are some curved couches you can spread out on, but one reader tells us they are as hard as rock.

 - Terminal A, Kudos to Denver airport officials for installing a rest area!

-- In the pre-Security Jeppesen Terminal, there are several armrest-free benches in the middle of it all, but the lights do stay bright here.
+- In the landside Jeppesen Terminal, there are several armrest-free benches in the middle of it all, but the lights stay bright here.

 Rest Zones